copleykj/grapher-link-executor/README.md

 `addLinks` is similar to the function added to `Mongo.Collection` by `cultofcoders:grapher` except it takes a Collection as it's first argument, and the link definitions as it's second.

-> **Note**
->
->The link definition passed to `addLinks` is almost identical as you would pass to `Collection.addLinks` with the exception of the `collection` key which is a string (the same as passed to the colleciton constructor) instead of the collection instance itself.

 ```ts
 // /api/posts.ts
 import { addLinks } from "meteor/copleykj:grapher-link-executor";